 Web Page: https://www.auroville.org/contents/2880

-The former restaurant building has been renovated internally and has become the Centre for Arts.
-This large space houses an exhibition space, Gallery Square Circle and studios for resident artists, where visiting artists can work and stay.
-There are spaces for art workshops for Auroville and visiting artists, which hopes to become the hub of activities to foster art and culture and a space where all artists can meet, interact and work together.
-The whole old complex of the restaurant building has now been opened up to interconnect, without any new construction, as the original concept and the Courtyard will be a spillover space between the annex and the main Kala Kendra.
-It also houses space for art classes and work area for painters, sculptors, ceramics, etc. Necessary services, which were non-existent before such as access to the first floor terrace and washrooms, are provided within, as also protection from extreme weather conditions.
-A part of Kala Kendra continues to foster and has improved the working conditions of the essential services of Auroville such as the Auroville Museum of Archaeology, until these activities find their own space in Auroville.
-Buildaur, a unit of Auroville fund, providing architectural and construction services in the community and committed to the completion of Bharat Nivas, has its base in the office of Kala Kendra, as run by the member of Bharat Nivas and coordinator of Kala Kendra activities, Dharmesh.
+The former restaurant building has been renovated internally and has become the Centre for Visual Arts.
+This large space houses several exhibition spaces and studios for resident artists, where visiting artists can work and stay.
+There are spaces for art workshops for Auroville and visiting artists, which hopes to become the hub of activities to foster art and culture and space where all artists can meet, interact and work together.
+The whole old complex of the restaurant building has now been opened up to interconnect, without any new construction, as the original concept and the Courtyard will be a spillover space between the annexe and the main Kala Kendra.
+It also houses space for art classes and work area for painters, sculptors, ceramics, etc. Necessary services, which were non-existent before such as access to the first-floor terrace and washrooms, are provided within, as also protection from extreme weather conditions.